 A native of Cold Spring Harbor, N.Y, Ghitelman earned degrees in psychology and economics from Virginia in 2011.

-Former collegiate All-American Tim McDermott is in his second season as Director of Operations for the Utah lacrosse team, handling many of the day-to-day logistics of running a program.
+Former collegiate All-American Tim McDermott is in his third season as Director of Operations for the Utah lacrosse team, handling many of the day-to-day logistics of running a program.

 McDermott also works as a mental performance coach.
 He previously spent two seasons as an assistant coach and Director of Operations with Utah’s club team.
 McDermott was a volunteer assistant at Virginia for two years (2013-14), helping the face-off specialists and goalies.
 He also worked with players at Cortland State (2012) and Deep Run High School in Richmond, Va.
 (2011-12) as well as Loyola (Md.).